Lady Octopus: Fictional character biography

-Carolyn Trainer is the daughter of Seward Trainer who was a student of Otto Octavius.
-After Octavius was killed by Kaine Parker during the "Clone Saga", Carolyn sought to continue her favorite professor's legacy.
+Carolyn Trainer is the daughter of Seward Trainer and a student of Otto Octavius.
+After Octavius is killed by Kaine Parker during the "Clone Saga", Carolyn sought to continue his legacy.

-Trainer obtained a set of a four-tentacle harness identical to Octavius's, which she upgraded by adding a force-field that protected her from any exterior attacks, but allowed her tentacles to freely go through.
-She took the "Doctor Octopus" name in honor of her instructor and began a campaign to steal her father's research in merging reality and virtual reality.
+Trainer obtains a four-tentacle harness identical to the one used by Octavius, which she upgrades with a force field.
+She takes the "Doctor Octopus" name in honor of her instructor and begins a campaign to steal her father's research in merging reality and virtual reality.

 Doctor Octopus works for the Master Programmer, a digitized copy of Otto Octavius' mind, and works with the Hand to resurrect the real Octavius.